Title: | Using CF-Compliant Calendars with Climate Projection Data |

 .
 If set, it is the logical value TRUE

-are regular with respect to the regularly spaced offsets (e.g. successive
+bounds are regular with respect to the regularly spaced offsets (e.g.

-bounds are contiguous and at mid-points between the offsets); otherwise a
+successive bounds are contiguous and at mid-points between the

 with columns for offsets